Weather Alerts? There’s an App for That

 Now there are advanced weather apps that can track local weather conditions in your area – much more advanced than the weather app built into your smartphone.
 So if you’re not near a TV or radio, you can still be alerted of any serious weather alerts – as long as you have your phone on you.

 The Weather Channel App is a step up from your weather app built into your smartphone.
 Like your built-in weather app, it displays current weather conditions and can show hourly, 15-day, and weekend forecasts; however, it does have upgraded features.
 There are weather maps that show past and future radars and will keep you prepared with precise push alerts.
 With this app you will receive National Weather Service notifications, lighting alerts and rain alerts.
 There are additional features like the seasonal tool to measure pollen counts and Hurricane Central to track tropical storms and hurricanes.

-If you’re looking for a weather app with the highest resolution radar for both past and future data, Storm is the app for you.
+If you’re looking for a weather app with the highest resolution radar for both past and future data, Weather Underground is the app for you.
 This app is growing in popularity due to its high definition radar, advanced storm tracking, and severe weather alerts.
 This app will provide you with push alerts within a 30-mile radius of your location for rain, lightning, flash flooding, tornado warnings, heat advisories, and more.
-Check out Storm and other useful apps made by Weather Underground here.
+Check out Weather Underground here.